Custom Framing Services

-It prevents acid from getting through to the artwork and causing acid burn that yellows or fades the paper.
-It also acts as a moisture-barrier to prevent mould from forming at the back of the paper.
+It prevents acid from getting through to the artwork and causing an acid burn that yellows or fades the paper.
+It also acts as a moisture barrier to prevent mould from forming at the back of the paper.

 For contemporary paintings, it is usually best unframed unless you want to adhere to a specific theme in the space you are hanging it at.
 Before hanging, the painting will first need to be stretched.